chromium/chromium/docs/clang_tidy.md

 your own `clang-apply-replacements` binary if you want to use the `-fix` option noted below.

+**Note:** If you're on a system that offers a clang tools through its package manager (e.g., on Debian/Ubuntu, `sudo apt-get install clang-tidy clang-tools`), you might not need an LLVM checkout to make the required binaries and scripts (`clang-tidy`, `run-clang-tidy` and `clang-apply-replacements`) available in your `$PATH`.
+However, the system packaged binaries might be several versions behind Chromium's toolchain, so not all flags are guaranteed to work.
+If this is a problem, consider building clang-tidy from the same revision the current toolchain is using, rather than filing a bug against the toolchain component.

 Running clang-tidy is (hopefully) simple.
 1. Build chrome normally.
 ```